nervles/Weather-Station-IoT-Smart-RESTAPI/README.md

 A PCB was designed to provide stability to the wiring connections.
 However, there was a challenge during its creation as it was ordered one-sided, causing difficulty in soldering the components.

 ### 3D Printed Container
 A small container was 3D printed to house the integrating module.
-While a proper case was not developed, the dimensions of the container and lid are provided for reference.
+The container's dimensions are 100x65x50 [mm] and lid's are 107x72x8 [mm].
+I used Siemens NX for this so i don't know if you will be able to make changes but stl files will be fine to print right away.
+I haven't made proper case as i wanted to focus on programming side but i encorage tou to do so if you have spare time!
 ![2023_12_19 18_25 Office Lens](https://github.com/nervles/Weather-Station-IoT-Smart-RESTAPI/assets/130153131/f8efacde-7a2d-423d-845a-f3d6d8cb7a48)

 ### Assembled integrating module